Rupp Arena: History

-Cheerleading squad

-The Kentucky Cheerleading squad is the most successful in the history of competitive collegiate cheerleading, having won 23 titles and 25 co-ed titles as of 2022.
-Kentucky has won more UCA Division-1 cheerleading titles than all other universities combined.
-Their most iconic stunt is the "2001: A Space Odyssey Theme", a rotating pyramid performed in conjunction with the pep band, performed for decades.

-Pep Band

-The University of Kentucky Pep Band is one of the largest in the nation and is an essential part of the Kentucky basketball gameday experience.
-The band traditionally plays the opening bars of "The Lone Ranger Theme" leading into "On, On, U of K" (Kentucky's official fight song) just prior to tipoff, and a single trumpet player sounding the Call to the Post seconds before the jump ball.
-Kentucky's secondary fight song, "Kentucky Fight", is typically played in the pre-game, during the second half, or, on occasion, when the team is struggling.
-Other favorites through the years have been covers of "Hold On, I'm Coming", "Thriller", "Back in the "U.S.S.R.", "Leapfrog", "Hey Baby", "Blue Moon of Kentucky", and "Rock n Roll, Part 2".
-At game's end, the band always plays Stephen Foster's "My Old Kentucky Home", the Kentucky state song.

 Seating arrangement

 The arena has an official capacity for basketball of 20,545 following a 2019 renovation project that was part of a larger renovation and expansion of Lexington Center.
 The most significant change to the arena was the installation of chairback seats in about half of the upper seating bowl.

-Before the 2019 renovation, the official capacity was 23,500, but because of the former all-bleacher configuration of the upper seating bowl, it was able to pack in more than 24,000 for many UK basketball games.
+Before the 2019 renovation, the official capacity was 23,500, but because of the former all-bleacher configuration of the upper seating bowl, it was possible to have more than 24,000 attendees.
 The lower bowl also incorporates a student standing-room area called the "eRUPPtion Zone" behind one goal.
 Unlike many arenas built in the following years, it has no luxury suites, and has never been renovated to add them.
 However, in 2001, the arena received some minor renovations including four oversized video boards, new lower bowl seating, new locker rooms, and a new court.